rydmike/flex_color_picker/README.md

    ...
 ```

+## Screen ColorPicker

-Next we add the `ColorPicker` to the `ListView`.
-We give it the defined starting color, in this case
+Next we add the FlexColorPicker `ColorPicker` widget to the `ListView`.
+We give the `ColorPicker`'s `color` property
+the defined starting color, in this case `screenPickerColor`.
+We also give the picker a `heading` and `subHeading`,
-`screenPickerColor`, a `heading` and `subHeading`, plus the required `onColorChanged` callback function.
+plus the required `onColorChanged` callback function.

 We use the color from the callback in a `setState()` to modify the `screenPickerColor` to the color returned by
 the callback.
-The callback in the ColorPicker is called whenever you select a new color in the `ColorPicker`.
-In
+The `onColorChanged` callback in the `ColorPicker` is called whenever you select a new color in
-this example we have also wrapped the color picker in a `Card`.
+the `ColorPicker` with the selected `Color` value.
+In this example we have also wrapped the color picker in a `Card`.

 ```dart
   // Show the color picker in sized box in a raised card.